Sarah McLachlan: Lilith Fair

 In 1996, McLachlan became frustrated with concert promoters and radio stations that refused to feature two female musicians in a row.
 Bucking conventional industry wisdom, she booked a successful tour for herself and Paula Cole.
 At least one of their appearances together – in McLachlan's home town, on September 14, 1996 – went by the name "Lilith Fair" and included performances by McLachlan, Cole, Lisa Loeb, and Michelle McAdorey, formerly of Crash Vegas.

 The next year, McLachlan founded the Lilith Fair tour, taking Lilith from the medieval Jewish legend that Lilith was Adam's first wife.

 In 1997, Lilith Fair, featuring McLachlan as one of the headlining acts, garnered a $16 million gross, making it the top-grossing of any touring festival.
 Among all concert tours for that year, it was the 16th highest grossing.
 Lilith Fair tour brought together two million people over its three-year history and raised more than $7 million for charities.
 It was the most successful all-female music festival in history, one of the biggest music festivals of the 1990s, and helped launch the careers of several well-known female artists.
 Subsequent Lilith Fairs followed in 1998 and 1999 before the tour was discontinued.

 Nettwerk CEO and Lilith Fair co-founder Terry McBride announced that the all-female festival would make its return in mid-2010 in Canada, the United States, and Europe.
-A list of 36 North American shows was released.
-But poor ticket sales, financial problems, and headliners' withdrawing out of fear of not being paid caused 13 of the shows to be cancelled.
+A list of 36 North American shows was released, but poor ticket sales, financial problems, and headliners' withdrawing out of fear of not being paid, caused 13 of the shows to be cancelled.
 The two-week European tour never materialized.

+In 2025, McLachlan appeared in the feature documentary Lilith Fair: Building a Mystery – The Untold Story, which reflects on the legacy and cultural impact of the festival.